nvladimus/npy2bdv/README.md

  * arbitrary voxel calibration for each view, to account for spatial anisotropy.
  * individual views can differ in dimensions, voxel size, voxel units, exposure time, and exposure units.
  * missing views are labeled in XML automatically.
- * support of additiona meta-information:
+ * support of additional meta-information:
     - camera properties: `name`, `exposureTime`, `exposureUnits`
     - `microscope` (name and version), `user`
- * writing virtual stacks of arbitrary size plane-by-plane.
-Handy when your stack is larger than your RAM.
+ * writing virtual stacks of arbitrary size plane-by-plane (currently H5 only).
+Useful when your stack is larger than your RAM.
     - virtual stacks can be written with multiple subsampling levels and compression.

- ## New features
- - The H5/XML datasets can now be **edited** in-place, e.g. by cropping selected views in `x,y,z`, and appending affine transforms to XML.
-Examples coming soon.

  ## Writing speed
 Writing speeds up to 2300 MB/s can be achieved on a PC with SSD drive.
 The speed of writing for long time series (>100 stacks) is typically about 700-900 MB/s.